pkgjs/support/doc/command-line-usage.md

 # Using the package support tool from the command line

-There are 2 main uses cases for the package support tool
+There are 2 main use cases for the package support tool

 * Package Maintainers - document and communicate expectations to consumers
 * Package Consumers - understand more about their key dependencies and where they